KitchenCopilot-AI-Generator/kitchen-copilot-backend/README.md

 # Kitchen Copilot - Backend API

-An Azure Functions application that analyzes refrigerator contents through images and suggests recipes based on available ingredients.
+An Azure Function App that leverages computer vision to identify food items from refrigerator images and generates personalised recipe recommendations based on the detected ingredients and dietary preferences.

 ![Kitchen Copilot Image Upload Interface](assets/ImageUpload.png)